fr4nk5ch31n3r/gtransfer/share/doc/gtransfer.1.md

 ## **[-m, \--metric _dataPathMetric_]** ##

 Set the metric to select the corresponding path of a data path.
+To enable multipathing, use either the keyword "all" to transfer data using all available paths or use a comma separated list with the metric values of the paths that should be used (e.g. "0,1,2").
+You can also use metric values multiple times (e.g. "0,0").

 ## **[-l, \--logfile _logfile_]** ##

 Set the name for the logfile, tgftp will generate for each transfer.
 If specified with ".log" as extension, gtransfer will insert a "\_\_step_#" string to the name of the logfile ("#" is the number of the transfer step performed).
 If omitted gtransfer will automatically generate a name for the logfile(s).

 ## **[-a, \--auto-clean]** ##